ltguillaume/resources/signing/README.md

-My releases have corresponding GPG signed `*.sha256` files.
+My releases have corresponding `*.sha256` checksum files, which are signed by separate `*.sha256.sig` files.
 You can use [gpg (GnuPG)](https://gnupg.org) to verify that the builds haven't been tampered with by the server or while in transit.

 #### First time only:
 1. Download my public key [ltguillaume-signing.key](ltguillaume-signing.key)